View Cart

 The amount of accumulated depreciation for an asset will increase over time, as depreciation continues to be charged against the asset.
-The original cost of the asset is known as its gross cost, while the original cost of the asset, less the amount of accumulated depreciation, is known as its net cost.
+The original cost of the asset is known as its gross cost, while the original cost of the asset less the amount of accumulated depreciation and any impairment charges is known as its net cost or carrying amount.

-Calculating accumulated depreciation is a simple matter of running the depreciation calculation for a fixed asset from its acquisition date to its disposition date.
+Calculating accumulated depreciation is a simple matter of running the depreciation calculation for a fixed asset from its acquisition date to the current date.
 However, it is useful to spot-check the calculation of the depreciation amounts that were recorded in the general ledger over the life of the asset, to ensure that the same calculations were used to record the underlying depreciation transaction.
+For example, if an impairment charge was made against an asset, this reduces the carrying amount of the asset and may alter its remaining useful life; both changes would be reflected in the depreciation calculation, altering the amount charged to expense each month.

 Debit Credit